Top Tips for Cycling Saddle Comfort!

 Gebiomized Area Saddle

-The next important width is where the thighs need to move up and down to push the pedals.
-The ideal width here is determined by a combination of pelvis width, thigh size and pelvis angles and can be highly variable.
 In the current market there are a number of “V shaped” saddles such as the Specialized Power.
-We are commonly seeing issues with cyclists with either bigger thighs or smaller pelvises who are unable to get back onto their sit bones for support due to the “V shape” from front to back, causing excessive pressure and loading on the front of the saddle and the potential for poor saddle comfort, sores and numbness.
-Have a look at the difference between the Power saddle and the Gebiomized Area saddle below.
-The difference in shape may appear subtle, but for some cyclists it can be an absolute game changer for saddle comfort!
+We commonly see issues with cyclists with bigger thighs or a smaller pelvis.
+These cyclists are unable to get back onto their sit bones for support due to the width in the mid part of the saddle.
+This causes excessive pressure and loading on the front of the saddle with poor saddle comfort, sores and numbness.

 To add another layer of complexity when considering width, may saddles may quote ‘144mm’ width but display excessive curvature meaning their ‘true’ width is closer to 130mm!
-Check out the image below!

-1. Star Physio carry the full range of Gebiomized saddles.
+Star Physio carry the full range of Gebiomized saddles.

 Saddle Comfort Summary…